clientroomradio/clientroomradio-mac/README.md

 Remember to initialise the submodules.

+Copy Keys.copy.h to Keys.h and add your details.

-You install cocoapods and then install Client Room Radio's dependancies:
+With cocoapods, install Client Room Radio's dependancies:

     pod install